What is a business book ghostwriter?

 Most of the books I write are between 125-200 pages, about 40,000 words.
 Business books over 60,000 words tend to be too much for a general business readership.
 But is your book for a general readership?

 Consider who should read your book—and who shouldn’t.
 Thomas Piketty’s best seller, Capital in the Twenty-First Century, runs to 696 pages.
 Ken Blanchard and M.D.
-Johnson Spencer’s classic, The New One Minute Manager is only 112 pages.
+Johnson Spencer’s small-format classic, The New One Minute Manager is only 112 pages.
 Each of these books is aimed at a very different readership.

 If you have a lot of material, think about writing two or more books.